-If you wish to speak to the co-ordinator of Religious Education then please contact Mrs Natalie Smith
+If you wish to speak to the co-ordinator of Religious Education then please contact Miss.
+Sarah Colclough

 Religious Education at St. Peter’s

-At St Peter’s, RE is a core subject and aims to be of a quality to engage pupils’ intellect, heart and imagination.
-We follow the Learning and Growing as the People of God Strategy for all of our RE lessons, which is the curriculum strategy for Religious Education in Catholic Primary Schools in the Archdiocese of Birmingham.
-This strategy provides clear expectations for the teaching and learning of RE at each stage of every term from Nursery all the way through the Primary Years and is a systematic study of the Catholic faith and life.
+At St Peter’s, Religious Education is a core subject and aims to be of a quality to engage pupils’ intellect, heart and imagination.
+We follow the Learning and Growing as the People of God Strategy for all of our Religious Education lessons, which is the curriculum strategy for Religious Education in Catholic Primary Schools in the Archdiocese of Birmingham.
+This strategy provides clear expectations for the teaching and learning of Religious Education at each stage of every term from Reception all the way through to Year Four and is a systematic study of the Catholic faith and life.

 In our school we aim to ensure that pupils’ develop an understanding of the Catholic faith and tradition, and that children are encouraged to investigate the faith with enthusiasm and rigour.

 Our Religious Education units focus on covering the breadth of the Catholic faith including The Liturgical Year, Scripture, The Sacraments and Living as Christians.
 Within these areas we teach the children to learn about the Catholic religion through developing their knowledge and understanding of the beliefs, teachings and sources of the Catholic faith, celebration and ritual within the Catholic faith and the social and moral practices and way of life within the Catholic faith.
 We also support the children in developing a deeper, more reverent way of thinking by learning from the Catholic religion, encouraging them to engage with their own and others’ beliefs and values, and to engage with meanings of question and purpose.